 Throw the medication away after you have used 120 sprays, even if there is still medicine left in the bottle.

 Do not administer Flonase to a child younger than 4 years old without medical advice.
 Corticosteroid medication can affect growth in children.
 Talk with your doctor if you think your child is not growing at a normal rate while using Flonase.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine

 You should not use Flonase if you are allergic to fluticasone.

-Fluticasone can weaken your immune system, making it easier for you to get an infection or worsening an infection you already have or have recently had.
+Fluticasone can weaken your immune system, making it easier for you to get an infection or worsening an infection you already have or recently had.
 Tell your doctor about any illness or infection you have had within the past several weeks.

 To make sure you can safely use Flonase, tell your doctor if you have any of these other conditions: